-Redbubble features as many artists as possible on the site, promos, the blog, and elsewhere.
+The Redbubble marketplace features as many independent artists as possible on the site, promos, the blog, and elsewhere.
 But with a community of over 600k artists (and growing), marketing for yourself is the best way to sell your work while building a supportive and passionate fanbase.
-Here are a couple of handy ways you can spread the word about your Redbubble shop.
+Here are a couple of handy ways you can spread the word about your Artist shop.

 - Sharing on Social Media

 - Link to your portfolio from your own website or blog

 Some artists have success using various social network sites such as Facebook, Twitter, Tumblr, and Instagram.
 If you have discovered some inspiring artists on the Redbubble marketplace, check out what they’ve done with external marketing.
 They can be a great resource to tap into and learn from.